Fork me on GitHub

 The in-memory index saves its indexes as files transparently in the form of JSON files that reside in the /index directory.

 When the server is started, they are loaded into memory.
-As soon as the server is stopped, the indexes are not in memory again.
+As soon as the server is stopped, the indexes are deleted from memory.

 Indexing regenerates the JSON index files and can be reloaded into memory, even in the running server (see below).